joshuabloemer/dcim-ingester/README.md

 # DCIM Ingester
 A system tray application that ingests images from SD cards and other storage media and sorts them into folders based on customizable rules with support for exif metadata.
 The user is automatically prompted to start an ingest whenever an applicable volume is mounted to the system.

-- The user is only prompted if the volume contains a DCIM folder and contains at least one ingestable file.
-- Within DCIM, only folders that conform to the DCF specification are ingested from, which means non-image directories that cameras often create are ignored.
-- Only files with a date taken EXIF attribute are sorted into folders by date taken.
-All other files are ingested into an "Unsorted" folder.

 # Usage
 - Install the program with the provided MSI installer